Top 20 US container ports

 - Make anticipatory investments in port capacity and logistics to avoid a similar crisis moving forward

-Erika Witzke is an associate Vice President, Josiah Blackwell-Lipkind is a consultant and Tobin McGilligan is a senior data analyst at CPCS, a global management consulting firm specializing in transportation and energy.
+Erika Witzke is an associate Vice President, Josiah Blackwell-Lipkind is a consultant and Tobin McGilligan was a senior data analyst at CPCS, a global management consulting firm specializing in transportation and energy.